neilpate/rustybits/readme.md

 A collection of embedded Rust programming examples for the BBC micro:bit v2.
 This project demonstrates various aspects of embedded development using the nRF52833 microcontroller and the micro:bit v2 development board.

-This project is based on examples from [The Embedded Rust Book](https://docs.rust-embedded.org/book/), which provides comprehensive guidance for embedded Rust development.
+This project took inspiration and the initial Hello World example from [The Embedded Rust Book](https://docs.rust-embedded.org/book/) and has evolved to include progressively advanced embedded programming concepts and techniques.
+The Embedded Rust Book is an excellent reference and readers are encouraged to refer to it alongside these examples.

 ## Documentation